jorisheijkant/zeeschuimer-decoder/README.md

 zeeschuimer <filename> <type>
 ```
 Replace `<filename>` with the name of the `.ndjson` file and `<type>` with the type of data you want to convert.
 The following types are supported:
-- Tiktok (if no type is specified, this is the default type)
+- tiktok (if no type is specified, this is the default type)
-- Twitter
+- twitter